 The dial shown here is from a wristwatch with a Longines 13.34ZZ movement.
-This dial has been through an ultrasonic clean and is interesting because the name words Mappin and Campaign have not been affected.
+This dial has been through an ultrasonic clean, which is interesting because the name words Mappin and Campaign have not been affected.
 This is because the words are vitreous enamel fired into the enamel of the dial, the same as the tracks and numerals, not painted on later with enamel paint as is usually the case with British retailer's names.
-This shows that the name was put on in Switzerland by the dial maker.
+This shows that the name was put on in Switzerland by the dial maker as the dial was being made.
 Longines told me that the requirement for this dial is recorded in their archives showing that the watch left the St Imier factory in 1916 with this branding on the dial.

 Back to the top of the page.